mramshaw/Kubernetes/README.md

 There's an old photography joke about what the best camera is: "the one you have with you" (the one at home is no use).

-Likewise, the best cloud provider is whichever one you know best (they __all__ have huge eco-systems).
+Likewise, the best cloud provider is whichever one you know best.

-So learning each providers set of offerings is definitely a non-trivial exercise.
+They __all__ have huge eco-systems so learning each providers set of offerings is definitely a non-trivial exercise.

-My read on things is that AWS is the leader and likely to stay that way; Azure is the corporate choice for the MS world; and Google is defintely a late-comer but cannot be too heavily discounted (or ignored).
-Fo one thing, the presence of Google has led everyone to discount their prices (which is probably not a bad thing).
+My read on things is that __AWS__ is the leader and likely to stay that way; __Azure__ is the corporate choice for the MS world; and __Google__ is definitely a late-comer but cannot be too heavily discounted (or ignored).
+For one thing, the presence of Google has led everyone to discount their prices (which is probably not a bad thing).

-So in the end overall cost is probably not a good criterion, as the charges are likely to continue to go down.
+So in the end overall cost is probably not a good criterion as the charges are likely to continue to go down.

 ## Running in the Cloud versus running locally